Q & A

 Q: How much time do you spend with students?

-A: Usually, students work with the seniors on the shift, however if you qualify you can pick up extra shifts to teach MS1 and MS2s at the medical school
+A: Students typically work with senior residents during shifts.
+Qualified residents can also pick up extra shifts to teach MS1 and MS2 students at the medical school.

 Q: Do you feel the faculty and leadership are receptive to resident concerns?